awsdocs/aws-xray-developer-guide/doc-source/xray-console-insights.md

 ![\[List of insights in the X-Ray console.\]](http://docs.aws.amazon.com/xray/latest/devguide/images/console-insights.png)

 **Note**
-X\-Ray uses GetInsightSummaries, GetInsight, GetInsightEvents, and GetInsightImpactGraph APIs to retrieve data from insights\.
+X\-Ray uses GetInsightSummaries, GetInsight, GetInsightEvents, and GetInsightImpactGraph API operations to retrieve data from insights\.
 To view insights, use the AWSXrayReadOnlyAccess IAM managed policy or add the following custom policy to your IAM role:

 ```
           {